Moroccan Jews: Communism

-In the 20th century, there were a number of prominent Moroccan Jewish Communists including Léon Sultan, Elie Azagury, Abraham Serfaty, and Sion Assidon.
-In the words of Emily Gottreich, "although the [Moroccan Communist Party] welcomed everyone, it held special appeal for urban educated elite; almost all of Morocco's prominent Jewish intellectuals joined the party at one time or another."
+Throughout the 20th century, there were several prominent Jewish-Moroccan Communists (including Léon Sultan, Elie Azagury, Abraham Serfaty, and Sion Assidon).
+According to Emily Gottreich, "although the [Moroccan Communist Party] welcomed everyone, it held special appeal for urban educated elite; almost all of Morocco's prominent Jewish intellectuals joined the party at one time or another."

 Israeli politics

 In 1959, Moroccan Jews started a riot in Wadi Salib, a neighborhood in Haifa that was populated primarily by immigrants from Morocco, against the conditions Mizrahi Jews faced in Israel.
 It led to the first of a series of violent demonstrations against the government, the Labor Party and the Histadrut around the country.
 Shay Hazkani sees the struggle of Moroccan Jews against Ashkenazi racism in Israel that led to the riots as an extension of their political radicalization in the anti-colonial struggle they had been engaged in against France in Morocco.

-All ten of the founding members of the Israeli Black Panthers—a short-lived 1970-1971 protest movement that worked against "ethnic discrimination and the 'socioeconomic gap,'" a group inspired by anti-Zionist university students—were children of Moroccan immigrants.
+All ten of the founding members of the Israeli Black Panthers (a group inspired by anti-Zionist Jewish university students) were the children of Jewish-Moroccan immigrants.
+The 1970-1971 protest movement worked in opposition of "ethnic discrimination and the 'socioeconomic gap.'"

-Mordechai Vanunu, a whistleblower who revealed information on Israel's nuclear weapons program and was later abducted by Mossad in Rome and incarcerated in Israel, was born in Marrakesh.
+Mordechai Vanunu, a Jewish-Moroccan Israeli whistleblower who revealed information on Israel's nuclear weapons program and was later abducted by Mossad in Rome and incarcerated in Israel, was born in Marrakesh.

-In Israel, many Moroccan Jews have risen to prominence in politics such as Amir Peretz, Orly Levy, Arye Deri, Miri Regev and Naama Lazimi.
+In Israel, many Moroccan Jews have risen to prominence in politics, including Amir Peretz, Orly Levy, Arye Deri, Miri Regev, and Naama Lazimi.